cyonii/shooter/GDD.md

 # Technology

-The Game is built with Javascropt Prgramming Langauges, and phaser.js 2d framework.
+The Game is built with Javascript Prgramming Langauges, and phaser.js 2d framework.